-If there has always been a Jewish presence in Eretz Israel, the appearance of modern anti-Semitism, the birth of a political Zionist movement, the dislocation of the Ottoman Empire, then the advent of Nazism will provoke the intensification of Jewish immigration between the end of the 19th century and the Second World War.
+If there has always been a Jewish presence in Eretz Israel, the emergence of modern anti-Semitism, the birth of a political Zionist movement, the dislocation of the Ottoman Empire, then the advent of Nazism will provoke the intensification of Jewish immigration between the end of the 19th century and the Second World War.

-The second wave, between 1904 and 1914, saw the arrival of 40,000 people, mainly activists and socialist sympathizers engaged in the Russian revolution of 1905.
+The second wave, between 1904 and 1914, saw the arrival of 40,000 people, mainly activists and socialist sympathizers engaged in the Russian Revolution of 1905.

 From 1924 to 1927, 80,000 people, mainly from Poland and fleeing economic difficulties, settled in Palestine.